One of 189 Pathways™

 The Pathway

-The Reconciliation Voice is one of 189 unique pathways in the INTI NAN system – the specific convergence of a Sage soul, Type 9 personality, and Karmic healing path.
+The Reconciliation Voice is one of 189 distinct pathways in the INTI NAN system, each formed by the unique convergence of a Soul Type, an Enneagram type, and a healing orientation.

 The Name